 You must be thinking: Where is the rest of my headset?

 This model uses a supra-aural (rest on the ear) single-ear design.
-The single-ear design makes it highly compact and light and allows the pilot to hear ambient sounds without taking off their headset.
+The single-ear design makes it highly compact and light, allowing the pilot to hear ambient sounds without taking off their headset.

-Of course, this model is not suitable for all cockpits – it only really makes sense for experienced pilots flying in the low-noise cockpits of jet-powered aircraft.
+Of course, this model is unsuitable for all cockpits – it only makes sense for experienced pilots flying in the low-noise cockpits of jet-powered aircraft.

 As a result, the design is not as versatile as some other models and is certainly of limited use to students.